uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Missionaries viewed Aboriginal culture as a barrier to both spiritual salvation and the ongoing existence of Aboriginal people.
 They were determined to replace traditional economic pursuits with European-style peasant agriculture.
 They believed that cultural transformation required the imposition of social control and separation from both traditional communities and European settlements.
-In the light of these beliefs, it is not surprising that they were proponents of an educational world that separated children from the influences of their families and cultures, imposed a new set of values and beliefs, provided a<!--x-->
-basic elementary education, and created institutions whose daily life reflected Europe’s emerging work discipline.
+In the light of these beliefs, it is not surprising that they were proponents of an educational world that separated children from the influences of their families and cultures, imposed a new set of values and beliefs, provided a <!-- page 059 -->basic elementary education, and created institutions whose daily life reflected Europe’s emerging work discipline.
 In short, they sought to impose the foreign and transforming world of the residential school.

 Colonization was undertaken to meet the perceived needs of the imperial powers.